 1. Bring beans and about 2 quarts of water to a boil in a heavy pot or dutch oven, on stovetop.
 Lower heat and simmer for 2 hours or until beans are soft.
 (Adding salt to the boiling water will keep the beans more intact but I don’t do this because I like them a bit mushy.)
 Add water to keep level about an inch above beans.
 Do not drain beans.

 2. Preheat oven to 320 degrees.

 3. Stir together maple syrup, tomato paste, molasses, mustard, tamari, vinegar, and corn meal liquid if using.
-Add to beans along with onions and peppers.
+Add to beans along with onions.
 Add spices.

 4. Cover pot and bake for 2 to 3 hours (depends on how mushy you like your beans).
 Check often to stir and add water if getting too dry.